-3 Reasons Why Medical Coders Need To Know Medical Terminology
+3 Reasons to Know Medical Terminology

 - Medical terms and common abbreviations are used in daily documentation.
 If the terms are unclear or confusing to the coder, it can result in inaccurate coding and reimbursement.

 Medical terms can be long, baffling, and difficult to pronounce.
 At least in the beginning.

-And most medical terms are translatable, meaning they can be broken down into Greek and Latin word parts.
+However, most medical terms are translatable, meaning they can be broken down into Greek and Latin word parts.

-These word parts (roots, suffixes, and prefixes) appear repeatedly in different terms but hold the same meanings.
-Once you learn how to break down these words, it won’t be so overwhelming and you will be able to determine the meanings of many terms.
-You just need to know how.
+These word parts (roots, suffixes, and prefixes) repeatedly appear in different terms but hold the same meanings.
+Once you learn how to break down these words, it won’t be so overwhelming, and you will be able to determine the definitions of many terms.
+You need to know how.